Four steps to get started on your college education:

 Choosing a Major

-For help choosing a major or program, check out MajorMania, a searchable site of University of Wisconsin undergraduate and graduate academic programs
+For help choosing a major or program, check out UW HELP, which has a searchable database of University of Wisconsin undergraduate and graduate academic programs

 3. Talk to a Campus Veterans Coordinator

-Each of the UW System campuses has a Campus Veterans Coordinator who can talk with you about veterans’ services and refer you to other specialists at the campus to answer questions about academics and special opportunities offered at that campus.
+Each of the Universities of Wisconsin has a Campus Veterans Coordinator who can talk with you about veterans’ services and refer you to other specialists at the university to answer questions about academics and special opportunities offered at that campus.

 Wisconsin Technical College System campuses offer extensive career advising and have counselors who can answer your questions and refer you, as appropriate, to other campus resources.
 Please contact the college or campus you are interested in.